-- 1. In Genesys Administrator, go to Provisioning > Environment > Applications, and select New in the toolbar.
+- a.
+In Genesys Administrator, go to Provisioning > Environment > Applications, and select New in the toolbar.
 This opens a Browse dialog box that lists available application templates.
-If a Solution Control Server template file is not listed, do one of the following: - Import the Solution\Control\Server\current-version.apd file from the Management Framework 8.5 product CD. - Create a new template and repeat this step. - 2.
+If a Solution Control Server template file is not listed, do one of the following: - Import the Solution\Control\Server\current-version.apd file from the Management Framework 8.5 product CD. - Create a new template and repeat this step. - b.
 In the Browse dialog box, select the Solution Control Server template file.
-The Configuration tab for the new Solution Control Server Application object appears in the Details panel. - 3.
-In the General section: - a.
-Enter a descriptive name in the Name field-for example, SCS. - b.
+The Configuration tab for the new Solution Control Server Application object appears in the Details panel. - c.
+In the General section: - 1.
+Enter a descriptive name in the Name field-for example, SCS. - 2.
 If you want to enable alarm signaling, add a connection to the Message Server.
-In the Connections field: - i.
-Click Add. - ii.
-Enter the properties of the connection in the Connection Info dialog box. - iii.
-Click OK. - 4.
-In the Server Info section: - a.
-In the Host field, click the magnifying glass icon to select the Host object on which this Solution Control Server is running. - b.
-For each listening port that an application must use to connect to Solution Control Server: - i.
-In the Listening Ports field, click Add. - ii.
-Enter the port properties in the Port Info dialog box. - iii.
-Click OK. - c.
-For the Working Directory, Command Line, and Command Line Arguments fields, do one of the following:
+In the Connections field: - a.
+Click Add. - b.
+Enter the properties of the connection in the Connection Info dialog box. - c.
+Click OK. - d.
+In the Server Info section: - 1.
+In the Host field, click the magnifying glass icon to select the Host object on which this Solution Control Server is running. - 2.
+For each listening port that an application must use to connect to Solution Control Server: - a.
+In the Listening Ports field, click Add. - b.
+Enter the port properties in the Port Info dialog box. - c.
+Click OK. - 3.
+For the Working Directory, Command Line, and Command Line Arguments fields, do one of the following: - Enter the appropriate information in the three text boxes.
+For information about commandline parameters, see Solution Control Server.

-- Enter the appropriate information in the three text boxes.
-For information about command-line parameters, see Solution Control Server. - Type a period (.) in the Working Directory and Command Line text boxes, and leave the Command Line Arguments text box blank.
-The information will be filled in automatically when you install Solution Control Server, but only if the Installation Package can connect to Configuration Server. - 5.
+- Type a period (.) in the Working Directory and Command Line text boxes, and leave the Command Line Arguments text box blank.
+The information will be filled in automatically when you install Solution Control Server, but only if the Installation Package can connect to Configuration Server. - e.
 Click Save or Apply in the toolbar to save the new object.
 The new object will appear in the list of Applications. - 2.
-Install Solution Control Server. [+] Show steps
+Install Solution Control Server.